 Understanding Brittle Bone Disease: Unraveling Osteogenesis Imperfecta

-1. Growth Hormone: Children with OI may have growth hormone deficiencies, which can affect bone growth and development, leading to shorter stature and weaker bones.
+- Growth Hormone: Children with OI often experience growth hormone deficiencies.
+These deficiencies slow bone development, leading to reduced height and weaker bones.

-2. Estrogen and Testosterone: Hormones like estrogen and testosterone play a vital role in bone density and strength.
-Imbalances in these hormones can exacerbate bone fragility in individuals with OI.
+- Estrogen and Testosterone: These hormones regulate bone density and strength.
+When imbalances occur, they exacerbate bone fragility in individuals with OI.

 Conclusion